 - Your SD card must be formatted as FAT32 if your Switch does not have the ExFAT driver installed

 - If you are unsure, use FAT32 to avoid errors.

 - The ExFAT driver can be installed manually without updating firmware after successfully hacking the console

-- 64GB or larger is required to make a full backup of your Switch so it is highly recommended over 32GB
+- 64GB or larger is required to store a full copy your Switch NAND so it is highly recommended as a minimum

 - Insert your SD card into your PC

 - Backup all of the files on your SD card to a safe place